ruuda/blog/posts/config-format-lang.md

       delete_after_seconds: 31536000  # 365 days
 ```

-What's wrong?
+What’s wrong?

  * `bravo-hourly` is located in the US,
-   while the other buckets are in the EU.
+   while the other buckets are in Europe.
  * `bravo-daily` is missing a zero on the expiration time,
    and keeps backups for only 3 days,
    instead of the intended 30.

 Would you have caught those in review?
 Now suppose we need to add a third database, Charlie.
-A perfect task for the intern,
-who is going to copy three stanzas
+We copy-paste the three stanzas,
 and change `bravo` to `charlie`.
 Congrats, we now copied the bugs!
+Adopting a different format might make the file easier on the eye,
+but it doesn’t reduce repetition,
+and therefore doesn’t address the real problem.

+## Abstraction

 While line noise matters to some extent,
 the real problem is that we have no tools for abstraction.
-We can bikeshed about trailing commas,
+We can bikeshed about quote styles and trailing commas,
 but what we really need is a _programming language_.
 This is what that same configuration looks like in [RCL]: